 This eight part course is informative, but it is meant to be a starting point.
 It does not stand alone as a gateway to carrying out rigorous cross-cultural research.
 If you want to learn how to conduct a high quality cross-cultural study, you will need a more in-depth presentation.
 I urge you to view this visual presentation in conjunction with the primer Cross-Cultural Research Methods that Melvin Ember and I wrote for this purpose (Carol R. Ember and Melvin Ember, Cross-Cultural Research Methods, 2nd edition, AltaMira/Rowman and Littlefield, 2009).
 The primer contains more extensive discussion of the points outlined here.
 HRAF’s Basic Guide to Cross-Cultural Research also provides an overview of cross-cultural methods geared explicitly toward working with the HRAF Collection of Ethnography in paper, fiche, and online (eHRAF World Cultures).

 While you learn about cross-cultural research, we recommend exploring published studies to get a practical sense of the range, variation, and methods seen in ethnography-based cross-cultural research.
-HRAF’s Explaining Human Culture (now in a beta version) is a searchable database summarizing more than 800 cross-cultural studies.
+HRAF’s Explaining Human Culture is a searchable database summarizing more than 800 cross-cultural studies.
 It can help you locate research related to your interests, find hypotheses previously tested by others, and it tells you which hypotheses were supported and which were not.

 Let me know if you find this online course overview useful.